WanderHaus Guidebook

 Recommended maximum length for a single visit: 14 consecutive days; maximum number of days during a 3-month period: 21 days.

-Check-Out Process
+7-Step Check-Out Process

 Guests must check-out with the resident-on-call before departure.
 If the resident-on-call is unavailable, check-out with another resident.

-• Verify that your check-out is complete with your resident-on-call.
+7. Verify your check-out with your resident-on-call.